strongloop/strongloop.com2/_posts/2018-03-28-serving-a-progressive-web-app-from-loopback.md

 {% include warning.html content="Starting LoopBack using `sudo` is _not_ a recommended practice.
 " %}

+Go to [https://localhost/](https://localhost/) in Google Chrome (no port number is needed as port 443 is the standard port for HTTPS).
+In Google Chrome open DevTools and run a Lighthouse audit again with all categories selected.

+The Lightouse audit results should be all perfect scores in all categories now!
+The previously-failing "Does not redirect HTTP traffic to HTTPS" and "Does not provide fallback content when JavaScript is not available" audits should now be passing.

 Change the `httpPort` and `port` values in `server/config.json` back to their previous settings: